 33.3.x Multi-link Security

-After a successful multi-link (re)setup between a non-AP MLD and an AP MLD, a PMK is established and a PTK is derived after 4-way handshake between the non-AP MLD and the AP MLD (see 12.7.6 4-way handshake).
+After a successful multi-link (re)setup between a non-AP MLD and an AP MLD, a PMK is established and a PTK is derived through a 4-way handshake between the non-AP MLD and the AP MLD (see 12.7.6 4-way handshake).
 The PMK, PTK and the same PN space are used for all the setup links between the non-AP MLD and the AP MLD for the PTKSA.
-The non-AP MLD and the AP MLD use their MLD MAC addresses to derive the PMK under the SAE method and PTK.
+The non-AP MLD and the AP MLD use their respective MLD MAC addresses to derive the PMK under the SAE method and PTK.

-Different GTK/IGTK/BIGTK in different links with different PN spaces are used.
-GTK/IGTK/BIGTK of each setup links are delivered to the non-AP MLD in a single 4-way handshake defined in 12.7.6 (4-way handshake).
+Different links use different GTK/IGTK/BIGTK and each link has its own PN space.
+The GTK/IGTK/BIGTK of each setup links are delivered to the non-AP MLD using a single 4-way handshake as defined in 12.7.6 (4-way handshake).

 TGbe editor: Modify subclause 12.5.3.3.2 (PN processing) as follows: